-Turborepo is a build tool that has just been released (Dec 2021).
+Turborepo is a build tool that was released in December 2021.
 It borrows many ideas from Nx, so, naturally, some folks will compare Nx and Turborepo.
 This document provides some context to help you evaluate what works best for you.Few key differences

 Note that the relationship between Nx and Turborepo isn’t the same as with Nx and say Yarn workspaces or Lerna.
 Nx and Yarn workspaces are complementary, so it makes sense to use both in some situations.
 Turborepo is a subset of Nx (at this point), so we don’t think it makes sense to use both.

 We do our best to be unbiased, but, of course you should do your own research.
 Read the docs, try things out and build your own opinion.

 We clearly separate Nx (the open source tool) and Nx Cloud (the SAAS product).
 Turborepo doesn’t have such a separation.
 Hence, in this guide we compare Turborepo with Nx+Nx Cloud (so it’s apples to apples).
 That said, you don’t have to use Nx Cloud to get features such as distributed caching and distributed task execution.
 We provide public APIs so you can build your own, if you'd prefer not to use Nx Cloud.

 We are going to compare the tools in three different ways: features, tech and performance, and community.

 We should distinguish between package-based vs integrated approach to monorepos.
 Turbo uses a package-based approach to monorepos, while Nx can do both.
 To be able to compare the two from an incremental adoption point of view, let's focus on the package-based approach for now:

 - Both Turbo and Nx can be added to a repo with almost no friction.
 Install

 turboand add a

 nxand add an